Bachelor of Science in Nursing

 - Utilize effective systematic inquiry based on research and best evidence to provide safe patient-centered care and continuous quality improvement.

-- Demonstrate beginning leadership and patient-centered care in a health care system that is influenced by health policy, finance, and regulatory environment.
+- Demonstrate beginning leadership and patient-centered care in a healthcare system that is influenced by health policy, finance, and regulatory environment.

 Marketable Skills